Managed Mysql specifics

 show global variables like 'gtid_mode';

-Refer to Enabling GTID Transactions Online
+Refer to Enabling GTID Transactions Online on the MySQL documentation.

 - The source database version should be between 5.7 and 8.0

-- All databases have the same engine - InnoDB
+- All databases use the InnoDB engine

 - server_id on the source and the target must not overlap.
-If they do, update your MySQL configuration file and set server-id to a different number, then restart your service.
+If they do, update your MySQL configuration file and set server-id to a different number.
+Then restart your service.

 Dump